Valentin submarine pens: Planned use

 After completion, the bunker would have had a work–force of around 4,500 slave workers.
 Under the management of the Bremer Vulkan shipyard, it would assemble U-boats.
 Each would be built from eight, large, pre-fabricated sections manufactured in other shipyards such as Bremer Vulkan, Deschimag AG Weser with its bunker Hornisse, Kriegsmarinewerft Wilhelmshaven with bunker Wespe and Deschimag Seebeckwerft in Bremerhaven, and then shipped to Valentin on barges.

-The bunker was to house 13 assembly bays (calledTaktplatz in German, or Takt for short), each carrying out one part of the assembly process.
+The bunker was to house 13 assembly bays (called Taktplatz in German, or Takt for short), each carrying out one part of the assembly process.
 Two bays, Takt 9 and Takt 10, were underneath box-like structures on the roof that allowed the extra height needed for the installation of periscopes, snorkels and antennas.
 The two last bays, Takt 12 and Takt 13, were separated by high walls from the rest of the building and could be closed by water-tight floodgates.
 Takt 13, the final bay, was a dry dock with an 8 m deep pool of water.
 The two separated bays could be flooded to give a total water depth of about 20 metres from the bottom of Takt 13's dry dock to the water-surface at the building's roof-level.
 Takt 13 was to be used for leak–tests of the completed U-boats as well as engine starts and other tests.
 In addition to the 13 assembly bays, the bunker housed workshops and store-rooms for the prefabricated sections, diesel-engines and batteries, and storage tanks for fuel and lubricants.

 The gateway in the western wall could be closed by means of a sliding bomb-proof door which opened to a small canal, a creek and then directly onto the Weser river.
 Through this, sections of submarine would be delivered by barges and completed submarines could leave.

 Operations at Valentin were intended to commence by late 1944, but was postponed to mid-1945 due in part to a combination of manpower and supply shortages and bombing.
 It is likely that production would have been limited due to the severe quality control problems experienced with the prefabricated sections.
 Albert Speer (the Reich armaments minister) had directed that the sections be made by inland companies and then assembled at the shipyards so as to ease production.
 However, these companies had little experience in shipbuilding resulting in lengthy re-working to rectify flaws in the sections.
 Out of the 118 boats completed, only four were rated fit for combat before the war ended in Europe.